into your inbox

 The facts: Connors crosses the net to confront McEnroe

-First, the level of play was great and fans who came to see high-quality tennis could not complain.
+First, the level of play was great and fans who came to see high-quality tennis were not disappointed.
 Connors prevailed in five sets 6-7, 7-5, 6-7, 7-5, 6-4, executing his signature passing shots beautifully against the best serve-and-volley player in the world.
 However, the Michelob final became memorable for a different reason: the number of arguments that occurred between the players and the officials.
 Both Connors and McEnroe were warned by the chair umpire and received penalty points but tension peaked in the fifth set, when Jimbo apparently got fed up with his opponent’s delaying tactics and abusive language.
-Connors stepped across the net to confront McEnroe, and, if no one could hear what he actually told him while sticking a finger to his face like a father telling off his child, one could guess that it was probably not very polite.
+Connors stepped across the net to confront McEnroe, and, although no one could hear what he actually told him while sticking a finger to his face like a father telling off his child, one could safely assume that it was not very polite.
 McEnroe pushed him back.
 The two players were ”about a whisker apart,” in Connors’ words, before being restrained by officials.

 ‘I think we both have the same attitudes,” Connors said, comparing McEnroe and himself, according to The New York Times. ”He’s aggressive, I’m aggressive.
 We both stick up for our rights.
 But I stick up for my rights in a different way.
 If I feel like I’m in the right, I’ll step up.
 I want some respect, not sloughing off.
 But there are certain limits.”